Author | Producer

 Emmy-Winning Sports Author for Middle Grade Readers

 Hi!
-I’m Amar, a Scholastic author who writes sports stories for middle grade readers, inspiring kids to channel their Mamba mentality.
-My books bring the thrill of the game to life, with big dreams, life lessons, and a lot of heart.
+I’m Amar, a best-selling author who writes sports stories for middle grade readers, inspiring kids to channel their Mamba mentality.
+My books bring the thrill of the game to life, with big dreams, life lessons and a lot of heart.
 Whether you're an athlete or just love a great story, there’s something here for you.
 Thanks for stopping by.
 Keep pushing yourself and always play with passion!

 Wish I Was a Baller

 Wish I Was a Baller is part New Kid, part The Tryout, and part Dragon Hoops!
 Amar Shah has some story to tell!
-In 1995, he was a fourteen-year-old aspiring sports journalist (and basketball superfan) angling to get into an Orlando Magic team practice.
+In 1995, he was a fourteen-year-old aspiring sports journalist (and basketball superfan) angling to get a press pass into an Orlando Magic game.
 He did, and it took him on the ride of his life!
 Wish I Was a Baller is a graphic memoir chronicling Amar's real-life experiences as a fourteen-year-old sports journalist covering the golden era of the NBA, when he befriended Shaq and hung out with Michael Jordan and the Bulls—all while surviving the high school, dealing with crushes, and friendships being tainted by jealousy.

 Amazon Editor’s Pick